Chicago19/team-5/frontend/my-app/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-This state-changes page fixed the textfield prompt saving
+This state-changes page fixed the textfield prompt saving when user inputs